khanna7/BARS/transmission_model/outputs.md

 Note that where the output is written to a file, the model will not overwrite an existing file.
 It will create a new output file name by appending a number to the file in order to create a file that does not already exist.
 For example, if counts.csv, counts_1.csv, and counts_2.csv exist, and output is to be written to counts.csv, then the new output will be written to counts_3.csv.

+### parameters.txt
+Parameters.txt contains the parameter values for a model run.
+It is written out immediately after all the [model inputs](inputs.md) have been loaded.

 ### Per timestep aggregate data
 The aggregate data consist of various aggregate per time step stats (e.g. the total number of persons infected during a timestep).
 These are recorded in the file defined by *per.tick.counts.output.file* in the model properties file.
 The format is csv with each row recording the stats for that timestep.
 The columns are:
 * tick: the timestep at which the stats were generated